SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 One of the most important features of ACDCs is support for Chain-Link Confidentiality[[41]].
 This provides a powerful mechanism for protecting against un-permissioned exploitation of the data disclosed via an ACDC.
 Essentially an exchange of information compatible with chain-link confidentiality starts with an offer by the discloser to disclose confidential information to a potential disclosee.
 This offer includes sufficient metadata about the information to be disclosed such that the disclosee can agree to those terms.
 Specifically, the metadata includes both the schema of the information to be disclosed and the terms of use of that data once disclosed.
 Once the disclosee has accepted the terms then full disclosure is made.
 A full disclosure that happens after contractual acceptance of the terms of use we call *permissioned* disclosure.
 The pre-acceptance disclosure of metadata is a form of partial disclosure.

 As is the case for compact (uncompacted) ACDC disclosure, Composable JSON Schema, enables the use of the same base schema for both the validation of the partial disclosure of the offer metadata prior to contract acceptance and validation of full or detailed disclosure after contract acceptance [[38]][[39]].
 A cryptographic commitment to the base schema securely specifies the allowable semantics for both partial and full disclosure schema validation.
 Decomposition of the base schema enables a validator to impose more specific semantics at later stages of the exchange process.
 Specifically, the `oneOf` sub-schema composition operator validates against either the compact SAID of a block or the full block.
 Decomposing the schema to remove the optional compact variant enables a validator to ensure complaint full disclosure.
 To clarify, a validator can confirm schema compliance both before and after detailed disclosure by using a composed base schema pre-disclosure and a decomposed schema post-disclosure with the undisclosed options removed.
-These features provide a mechanism for secure schema-validated contractually-bound selective disclosure of confidential data via ACDCs.
+These features provide a mechanism for secure schema-validated contractually-bound partial (and/or selective) disclosure of confidential data via ACDCs.

 ## ACDC Variants